ericwbailey/ericwbailey.website/source/writing/the-case-for-adding-validation-state-to-your-design-tokens.md

 In my experience, validation is oftentimes lumped in with [user-facing state](https://css-tricks.com/user-facing-state/), so you’ll have valid/invalid values exposed at the same level as hover/active/focus values.
 I’m not so sure that’s a great idea.

-Consider the following situation, where an invalid text input has a hover effect:
+Consider the following situation, where an invalid text input has a hover effect.
+How do we accommodate this?

 <div class="centered-media-outer">
 <img